The Starlight Watchmaker by Lauren James

 The sky ignited.

-The Corpus, taking them all with it, screaming at the top of their lungs.
+There were three awful seconds of nothingness when both vessels seemed to hang by an invisible thread, then the wind snapped and the sky roared and the world dropped.
+The wave surged over The Corpus, taking them all with it, screaming at the top of their lungs.
 Hughie Rua threw his head back and laughed as they flew down, down, down, following his billowing sails into the sea.

 The wind pulled their cheeks from their mouths and stole their breath, their stomachs flip ping upside down and inside out as they cut through the air.
 Their screams ran their voices hoarse before they hit the water.